Fisher Lake

 Scott County, MinnesotaLimited DataHypereutrophic

 A TSI above 70 puts Fisher Lake in hypereutrophic territory: visible blooms are common, and clarity rarely climbs even in early summer.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within the 17 graded lakes of Scott County, Fisher Lake sits at rank 15, near the bottom of the county list.
+Fisher Lake ranks 15 of 17 in Scott County — at the lower end of the locally monitored distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-09-05.
 Grade methodology: LakeGrade methodology.